Wanne-Eickel–Hamburg railway: History

 The section from Osnabrück to Hemelingen was completed on 15 May 1873 and it had been extended to Bremen by 16 August.
 The line was finally completed on 1 June 1874 with the opening of the remaining sections between Bremen and Harburg.
 In 1879 it was nationalised.

 In Bremen the CME initially built a goods station on the site of the present-day town hall, called the Hamburg station.
 This was provisionally used for passenger services as well, when the old passenger station at Bremen was closed.
 After the new Bremen Hauptbahnhof had been completed in 1891, the line was moved there and the old station torn down.
 The line to Hamburg was later used again by the Bremen–Tarmstedt narrow gauge railway and is still recognisable today as the Green Train (Grünzug) park railway between Forther Straße and Innsbrucker Straße.

 On 29 September 1907 the Venlo Station in Hamburg was switched from the Hanoverian station to new Hauptbahnhof which had been opened on 6 December 1906 and the halt of Oberhafen was built on the new track next to the old terminus.
 By 1908 the Wanne–Osnabrück section was given a second track and soon thereafter the rest of the line was also doubled.

-Particularly unusual are the multi-level stations in Osnabrück (crossing with the Hanoverian Western Railway) and Dülmen (crossing with the Dortmund–Enschede railway).
+Particularly unusual are the multi-level stations in Osnabrück (crossing with the Hanoverian Western Railway) and Dülmen (crossing with the Dortmund–Gronau railway).